mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 4. **Set up an auto-restart**

-  Once you got Red running on your server, it will still shut down if you close the window.
-You can set up an auto-restarting system that will create a side task and handle fatal errors, so you can just leave your server running and enjoy Red!
+  Once you got Edu running on your server, it will still shut down if you close the window.
+You can set up an auto-restarting system that will create a side task and handle fatal errors, so you can just leave your server running and enjoy Edu!

   For that, just follow :ref:`this guide <systemd-service-guide>`.